Online Dynamic Programming: Learning Multipaths

-This projection is achieved by repeatedly cycling over the vertices and enforcing the local flow constraints at the current vertex.
-Based on the properties of the $k$-flow polytope in Definition \ref{def:k-flow-polytope}, the corresponding projection steps can be rewritten as follows: \begin{enumerate}[label=(\roman*),leftmargin=.8cm] \item Normalize the $w_\text{out}(s)$ to $k$. \item Given a multiedge $m$, set the $k$ weights in $m$ to their geometric average. \item Given a vertex $v \in V\! -\! \Tcal\! -\! \{s\}$, scale the adjacent edges of $v$ s.t.
+This projection is achieved by repeatedly cycling over the vertices and project onto the local flow constraints at the current vertex.
+This method is called iterative Bregman projections \citep{bregman1967relaxation}.
+The following lemma shows that projection to each local flow constraint is simply equivalent to scaling the in- and out-flows to the appropriate values.